-In some cases, with the approval of a research advisor, the Essay Option may be used to fulfill the MSE Robotics degree requirements.
+Students generally elect to take the 10-course Option to complete their MSE degree.
+In some cases, with the approval of a research advisor and the Robotics Director of Education, the Essay Option may be used to fulfill the MSE Robotics degree requirements.
 In the standard Course Option, ten (10) courses must be taken as articulated herein.
-For the Essay Option, eight (8) courses must be taken, and research must be performed leading to a formal MSE Essay.
+For the Essay Option, eight (8) courses must be taken, not including any research courses, and research must be performed leading to a formal MSE Essay.
 Degree Track requirements are the same for both the Course and Essay Options.

 Primary Robotics MSE Essay / Research Advisor Requirements: Research advisors for all Robotics MSE Essay must be approved in advance by the Robotics MSE Graduate Director.
+Currently approved Primary Robotics MSE Essay / Research Advisor are listed at the end of this document.